ridz-shothikai/flask-admin-dashboard/FILE_CATEGORIES_API.md

 ## Authentication

-All endpoints require JWT authentication.
+Most endpoints require JWT authentication.
 Include the JWT token in the `Authorization` header:

 ```
 Authorization: Bearer <your_jwt_token>
 ```

+**Exception:** The `GET /api/file-categories/all` endpoint uses API key authentication instead of JWT.
+See the endpoint documentation for details.

 ## Authorization

 - **GET** endpoints: Require authentication (any authenticated user)
+  - Exception: `GET /api/file-categories/all` uses API key authentication (no JWT required)
 - **POST, PUT, DELETE** endpoints: Require admin or superadmin role

 ---